 What are the Ingredients in an Irish Red Beer?

-They should generally have a bit of roasted barley or black malt to provide reddish color and dry roasted finish.
-Pale base malt and caramel malts were more expensive in the olden days, so not all brewers utilized them as they do today.
+Irish red beers typically have a reddish or coppery color thanks to the mixture of black malt and barley that’s specially roasted.
+They also use a mixture of caramel malts and pale base malts.
+Because these two ingredients were more expensive in the olden days, not all brewers utilized them as they do today.
 English hop varieties such as East Kent Golding or Perle are ideal.
 You can use either ale or lager yeast for the yeast portion.

 Where Can I Get a Good Irish Red Beer?